Expressive Arts Workshops for Overwhelmed Neurodivergent Adults (Online)

 These 75–90 minute live workshops offer a creative reset — a pause from pushing, over‑analyzing, and coping your way through everything.

-Together, we use expressive arts, grounding practices, and gentle structure to help you:
+We use expressive arts, grounding practices, and gentle structure to help you:

 settle your nervous system